codegen-sh/codegen/codegen-on-oss/README.md

 ______________________________________________________________________

-## Modal Integration for Cloud Parsing
+## Running on Modal

 ```shell
 $ uv run modal run modal_run.py
 ```

-By default, the parser is run for `input.csv` tracked in this repository.
+Codegen runs this parser on modal using the CSV source file `input.csv` tracked in this repository.

 ### Modal Configuration